ansyblenetwork/sdg/_posts/2020-11-28-species-counterpoint-in.md

 `, 73);
 </script>

 Does this deviate at all from first species counterpoint?
-Other than the last f of the ostinato into an e, not really.
+Other than fudging the last f of the ostinato (in the second to last bar) into an e, not really.
 There is a large number of octaves, but they are always separated by imperfect consonances (thirds or sixths) except at the last two measures of the first 8 bar phrase, where an octave is followed by a perfect fifth.

 ### Second species